The Distribution of Knots in the Petaluma Model: Petaluma Knots are Knotted

 where $\varepsilon(\pi', \tau_i) = \pm 1 $ and $|\delta(\pi', \tau_i, \tau_j)| \leq 1 $. \end{lemma}

 \begin{proof} Since the variation of the Casson invariant with respect to a crossing change is the linking number of its smoothing,

 where the sign is determined by the relative orientations of the swapped arcs.
-Observe that these linking numbers might depend on the swapping order, even though the swaps are disjoint.
+Observe that the linking number corresponding to the next swap might depend on whether the current one takes place or not, even though the swaps are disjoint,

 Indeed, the effect of one crossing change on the linking number of a future smoothing is $\pm 1$ or $0$ depending on whether one or two branches of the smoothing occur at the crossing.
 Two successive swaps yield